Ladies in Beef is a group of female beef farmers who care passionately about British beef.

 Ladies in Beef was launched by Her Royal Highness, The Princess Royal, Master of the Worshipful Company of Butchers who joined co-founders Minette Batters and Jilly Greed and a number of the other ladies at a special event at Butchers Hall in London in March 2011.

-Great British Beef Week (GBBW) returns this St George's Day to raise awareness of the quality and versatility of assured British beef and give the industry a much-needed boost.
+Great British Beef Week (GBBW) is an annual event which takes place around St George’s Day (23 April) each year, to raise awareness of the quality and versatility of assured British beef and give the industry a much-needed boost.

 The mission of Ladies in Beef: